floresfdev/wtkapi/README.md

 devtools::install_github("floresfdev/wtkapi")
 ```

-At the moment this package is heavy on dependencies, so in order to have more control over your environment, avoid install/upgrade dependencies with:
+At the moment this package is heavy on dependencies (see `Imports` on [DESCRIPTION](DESCRIPTION.md)), so in order to have more control over your environment, avoid install/upgrade dependencies with:

 ``` r
 devtools::install_github("floresfdev/wtkapi", dependencies = FALSE, upgrade_dependencies = FALSE)